Chaitannyaa/90DaysOfDevOps/2023/day04/chaitannyaa.md

 # What is #!/bin/bash?

 #!/bin/bash is the shebang line and it is written first at the beginning of the script.
-It is used to specify the interpreter with which the given script will be run by default.
+It is nothing but the absolute path to the bash interpreter.
+This line is used to specify the interpreter with which the given script will be run by default.

 Syntax of shebang line is #!/bin/<shell_interpreter>